 - Copy of high school diploma or GED certificate; - Official or unofficial high school or GED transcripts; - Signed affidavit of successful home school completion pursuant to F.S.
-1002.; - Letter from Board of Education stating student graduated (for home school students); - Official college transcripts listing high school name/GED information; - Signed letter from the high school on school letterhead including the graduation date and the type of diploma granted; - Copy of form DD 214 (Certificate of Release or Discharge from Active Duty).
+1002.; - Letter from Board of Education stating student graduated (for home school students); - Official college transcripts listing high school name/GED information; - Signed letter from the high school on school letterhead including the graduation date and the type of diploma granted; - Copy of form DD 214 (Certificate of Release or Discharge from Active Duty); - High school transcripts from foreign institutions translated and evaluated by a recognized third-party agency.